reedacus25/esxi_smart_zabbix/README.md

 In the template you need to set:
-* device - this is the name of the device as listed by ESXi using `esxcli nvme device list`
+* device - this is the name of the device as listed by ESXi using `esxcli storage core device list`
 * org - same as org above